 In the frame of the educational part various lectures and guided tours as well as an excursion will be organised that the participants can gain comprehensive and detailed knowledge about the Jewish history in Germany and Europe, about Jewish heritage, but also about the rich history and the high valuable heritage of Halberstadt in general.

-The project will take place from August, 16th, to August, 29th, 2020, and is organised by European Heritage Volunteers, in cooperation with Moses Mendelssohn Academy Halberstadt, the Jewish Congregation Magdeburg, and the Institute for the History of the German Jews Hamburg.
+The project is organised by European Heritage Volunteers, in cooperation with Moses Mendelssohn Academy Halberstadt, the Jewish Congregation Magdeburg, and the Institute for the History of the German Jews Hamburg.